Learn More About Why Students Choose Mason

 Students bring a passion for lifelong learning and service.
 We bring a curriculum focused on evidence-based research and practice, the social determinants of health, and leadership development.
 As a result, our graduates are equipped with problem-solving and leadership skills to address public health concerns around the corner and around the globe.

-- Our unmatched breadth of academic programs at CHHS (and across Mason) offers opportunities for dual majors and minors.
+- Unmatched breadth of academic programs at CHHS (and across Mason) offer opportunities for concentrations and minors.
 CHHS offers five undergraduate degrees and 10 minors in addition to 13 graduate degree programs, accelerated bachelor’s to master’s programs, and 7 professional certificates.

 - State-of-the-art clinical and research facilities provide students with the experience they will need for successful careers.
 Opened in 2017, Peterson Family Health Sciences Hall includes specialized facilities such as a dedicated Health Informatics Learning Lab, a 2,000 square foot nutrition kitchen, 5,000 square feet of nursing simulation and training labs, and a new Functional Performance lab.

 Mason is the largest research university in Virginia and our students have countless opportunities to work alongside preeminent faculty to explore their interests and develop critical research, analysis, and critical thinking skills.
 Students are mentored by the leading academics and practitioners in their field.